Peter King's Monday Morning QB: On Browns, Draft

 V

 “I always compare it to a ‘Star Trek’ mind-meld.
 I’m basically trying to take his brain and put as much of his brain as I can into mine, so that when we go on the field, if I’m making a check or if I’m making a decision, he in his head is making the same decision at the same exact time.
-If (there’s) as little gray area as a buffer between you and your offensive coordinator as can be, the better.”
+If [there’s] as little gray area as a buffer between you and your offensive coordinator as can be, the better.”

 —New Arizona quarterback Josh Rosen.